Albert0i/probabilistic-data-structure/README.2.md

 #### I. Project setup

 #### I. [Great Expectations](https://youtu.be/QN6hchvzwjA)
-Software developers are not mathematician but we need to do mathematics anyway...
+Software developers are not mathematician but we need mathematics anyway...
 PDS, per se, are ingenious inventions but they are *fragile* somehow.
 To make use them effectively, you have to answer two question in the first place:
 1. What is the estimated number of values?
 2. What is the maximum error rate?